 Brady Corbet is an actor most people will know from his lead performance in the live action Thunderbirds movie.
-Post that performance, he has charted an interesting career path, working with many of Europe’s leading auteurs, such as Lars Von trier and Michael Heneke to name but a few.
+Post that performance, he has charted an interesting career path (most notably his breathtaking performance in Mysterious Skin), working with many of Europe’s leading auteurs, such as Lars Von trier and Michael Heneke to name but a few.
 These influences have clearly rubbed off on him, as Childhood of a Leader feels very European in its sensibilities, but just as important, very bold stylistically.

 The film is primarily set during the drafting of the Treaty of Versailles.
 Prescott is the son of an American diplomat who has moved his family to France with him as he works on the treaty.
 This backdrop is bleak, a mood accentuated by archive footage from the time, a drab colour scheme and the grainy 35mm format the film was shot on.
 Corbet had wanted to make a film about the Paris Peace Conference for many years.
 It’s quite clear that he and co-writer Mona Fastvold were also inspired by a Jean Paul Satre’s short story that explores how a child’s experiences condition him to become a fascist (the book and the film share a title), and thus the two ideas have been loosely fused, resulting in this film.